About our reviews and submission process

-The Historical Novel Society offers the foremost website for historical fiction, providing tens of thousands of searchable, browsable reviews.
-Most of the reviews on this site have been previously published in our member magazine, the Historical Novels Review (founded 1997).
+The Historical Novel Society offers the foremost website for historical fiction, providing 20,000+ searchable, browsable reviews.
+Most of our reviews were published in our member magazine, the Historical Novels Review (founded 1997).
 It is the only print magazine in the world devoted to historical fiction.
-Reviews are not changed when they are uploaded to the website, and their original publication details can be found under the ‘appeared in’ field to the right of the review text.

 Selection and Editorial Process for Reviews

 All of our reviews go through a selection process and a three-stage editorial process before publication.
 For traditionally published novels, we consult catalogues to choose titles for review and keep an eye on press reviews and book prizes.

 For independently published novels, we look to commercial sites such as Amazon, Goodreads and Bookbub, and monitor competitive shortlists and award winners on Indie promotional sites.

 We do not offer comment or feedback on selection judgments.
 All selection is at the discretion of our editors.
 Editorial decisions are final.

 How to submit a book for review